lssfau/ExaStencils/Documentation/ExaSlang4.md

 </pre>

 #### Details
-Specifies that quatities of the given *dataType* are stored at specific parts of the grid chosen by *localization*.
+Specifies that quantities of the given *dataType* are stored at specific parts of the grid chosen by *localization*.

 *dataType* must be a valid [language datatype](#data-types).

 *localization* must be one of the following:
 * Node
 * Cell